-In 1972 the first graduate class entered the Clark in an innovative program co-sponsored by Williams College and the Sterling and Francine Clark Art Institute.
-This rigorous two-year program affords students a thorough foundation for careers as academic and museum professionals.
-To accommodate such rapid growth, including an expanded library and a redirected and enlarged educational initiative, construction began on a new building, which was completed in 1973.
+In 1972, the first graduate class entered the Clark in an innovative program co-sponsored by Williams College and the Clark.
+This rigorous two-year program affords students a foundation for careers as academic and museum professionals.
+To accommodate such rapid growth, including an expanding library and a redirected and enlarged educational initiative, construction began on a new building, completed in 1973.
 Designed by Pietro Belluschi and The Architects Collaborative, the Manton Research Center houses a library, graduate seminar rooms, galleries, offices, and an auditorium.
-The auditorium allowed for the addition of children's education programs, film and lecture series, and concert programs.

 “By distilling the essential character of these two buildings with very different architectural vocabularies, we were able to create a wholly revamped and refreshed Museum and Manton Research Center,” says Annabelle Selldorf, principal of Selldorf Architects.
 “The design changes may appear subtle to some, but required precision and restraint at all times.
 The result will better serve the Clark’s dual mission and enhance the visitor’s experience of the permanent collection."